-No Mar k Response Description 1 С Compliant The requirement is fully satisfied.
-2 РС Partially Compliant The requirement is partially satisfied.
+No Mark Response Description 1 C Compliant The requirement is fully satisfied.
+2 2 PC Partially Compliant The requirement is partially satisfied.
 3 NC Not Compliant The requirement is not satisfied.

-٨ Not Applicable The requirement is not applicable for 4 IN/A the IoT solution of concern.
+The requirement is not satisfied.
+4 4 N/A Not Applicable The requirement is not applicable for the IoT solution of concern.